rickkas7/particle-node-api-examples/set-sim-data-limit/README.md

-# Particle activate SIMs example
+# Particle set sim data limit example
-*Simple example program for activating product SIMs*
+*Simple example program setting the data limit on SIMs *

 ## To use it: